GridOPTICS/GridPACK/src/applications/contingency_analysis/README.md

 stored values all represent the phase angle at each bus.
 PV buses are included in this data.

-**pq\_changed\_cnt.txt** This file is only created if the checkQLimit flag is set to "true" in the input file.
-It counts the number of times a PV bused is changed to a PQ bus during the simulation.
+**pq\_changed\_cnt.txt** This file is only created if the qlim flag is set to true in the input file.
+It counts the number of times a PV bus is changed to a PQ bus during the simulation.

 column 1: row index